osu-bsli/flight-software/README.md

 ## TODO
 Needs to be done this Sunday (2023-03-26) at the latest!
-- [ ] accelerometer 1 -- Lauren, Ayden
+- [ ] accelerometer 1 -- Lauren, Ayden, Ram
 	- [ ] initialize the interrupts
 	- [ ] write interrupt logic
 		- [ ] get data in the right format